the-technat/minecraft/docs/manual-setup.md

 # Manual Minecraft Setup

-Type: PLAY2-NANO with fixed IPv4 and 10GB system volume.
+Server: any VPS with fixed IPv4 and ~10GB system volume.

 Default Installation of Ubuntu Server 24.04 with cloud-init file: